-On Tuesday 13th October at 10.30AM, the Scottish Trans Alliance manager, James Morton, gave oral evidence to the Women and Equalities Committee’s inquiry into trans equality.
+On Tuesday 13th October at 10.30AM, Scottish Trans manager, James Morton, gave oral evidence to the Women and Equalities Committee’s inquiry into trans equality.
 The session covered a wide range of issues to do with how trans people’s equality is affected by the law, and also trans equality within employment.

 You can watch a video of the evidence given on parliament tv